vnscriptkid/Event-React-App/README.md

 ### React

 - Handle loading Page that get data from parent (safe loading)
+- ComponentDidMount -> get the latest state of data

 ###### Break down the UI into components first